 There is an annual institutional fee to support faculty professional development, administrative support, and analytics, and the low-cost per student fee for materials and the online platform.
 The institutional fee varies based on the size of overall enrollment.

 If your institution is interested in being a part of the Pathways Network and would like to discuss next steps, please contact us.

-We are also hosting Pathways Orientations at each of our upcoming regional events, which provide a deeper and hands-on introduction to our programs as well as an opportunity to connect with faculty and administrators within our network.
+We also present at regional and national conferences and host events that provide a deeper introduction to our programs and an opportunity to connect with faculty and administrators in our network.